iterative/ldb-resources/_README_draft.md

 Since LDB datasets are logical, they must be materialized (instantiated) prior to use.
 Whenever a dataset needs to be materialized (for instance, to run a model experiment), LDB copies all relevant objects from storage and compiles the linked annotations.

-For as long as storage remains immutable and logical dataset state is kept within LDB, a physical dataset instance can be safely erased after the experiment is complete.
+For as long as object storage remains intact and logical dataset state is saved within LDB, a physical dataset instance created by LDB can always be safely erased after the experiment is complete.

 ## Quick Start
 Please refer to [sample LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed example of Data-driven AI methodology and to [LDB command summary](documentation/Command-summary.md) for additional information on command options.